luhang-HPU/poseidon-docs/source/HPU/BFV.md

 **Description**：BatchEncoder is a class used for encoding and decoding in the BFV encryption scheme.<br>

 **Parameters**：
-- **paramLiteral**: Of type ParametersLiteral, representing the encryption parameters used for computing context information.<br>
+- **paramLiteral**: Represents the encryption parameters used for computing context information.<br>

 **Functions**：
 ```c++